 Lunch Money Buddy

-Create a mobile app called “Lunch Money Buddy” that allows parents and guardians of school age children to manage various aspects of their kids’ in-school cafeteria lunch accounts.
+Design the UI for a mobile app named “Lunch Money Buddy” that allows parents and guardians of school age children to manage various aspects of their kids’ in-school cafeteria lunch accounts.

 The design needed to address the following user goals: